Elections 2022: Conservatives lose seats on English councils

 Labour's election coordinator Shabana Mahmood claimed the overnight results were a "turning point" for the party.

-"After the disastrous results of 2019, these early results are showing the progress we have made thanks to Keir's leadership," she added.
+"After the disastrous results of 2019, these early results are showing the progress we have made thanks to [leader Sir Keir Starmer's] leadership," she added.

-But analysis of key wards by Sir John Curtice suggests Labour's support is down by 0.2% since the 2018, when the party recorded its best local election performance under previous leader Jeremy Corbyn.
+But analysis of key wards by Sir John Curtice suggests Labour's support is down by 0.2% since 2018, when most of the seats up for grabs this time were last contested and the party recorded its best local election performance under previous leader Jeremy Corbyn.

+Yet it is an important staging post for Labour, on course to take the biggest national share of the vote in an election since 2016.

+The party has been able to take steps forward with some gains in important pockets of the country, not just piling up votes in London.
+But the margin is likely to be narrow, not convincing enough for the opposition to be confident they are set for No 10.

-Tory losses are not as bad as some in the party had been warning about, but some who did lose were quick to point the finger of blame at Boris Johnson.
+Tory losses are not as bad as some in the party had been warning about, but some who did lose were quick to blame Boris Johnson.

 One local Tory leader said Partygate had "suppressed our turnout" in Sunderland, where Labour retained the city council with one fewer seat.